 You don’t need a lot of space to exercise with a kettlebell.
 Many of the workout moves allow you to be stationary on a mat or in a small section of your home that allows for movements like swings, squats and overhead presses while lunging.

 A quick Google search will turn up dozens of exercises that you can perform using a kettlebell.
 One of my favorites is the kettle bell swing.
 Start in a wide-leg squat, holding the kettlebell in both hands, hanging down in front of you.
 As you squeeze your glutes and straighten both legs to stand, use the momentum to swing the kettlebell out in front of you.
 Keep your arms straight and stop when the kettlebell reaches shoulder height.
-Return back to the start position.
+Return back to the starting position.
 Perform 10-15 swings.
 With this simple exercise, you're working your entire backside and core, while also getting your heart rate up.

-Kettlebells versus dumbbells
+Kettlebells vs. dumbbells

 So you may be wondering, what's more effective: dumbbells or kettlebells?
 The answer really comes down to user preference.
 Kettlebells do provide a better cardio workout because of the swinging action and extra movement involved in the exercises.
 (But it is possible to mimic many kettlebell exercises using a traditional dumbbell if that's what you have available).
 Kettlebell exercises also activate all of the muscles in the back of the body in a way that dumbbells do not.
 Plus, since the weight isn’t balanced like a dumbbell, your body needs to work harder to stabilize your core because the center of gravity constantly changes.